thi-ng/umbrella/packages/imago/README.md

 Cropping a part of the image

-- from edges or region
+- from edges, defined region or size & aspect ratio only
 - supports px or percent units
 - proportional to a given reference side/size